Skip to main content

 - 192.0.2.10/24

-Before applying the Netplan configuration, it’s important to test it to ensure there are no syntax errors:
+Before applying the Netplan configuration, it’s important to test it to ensure there are no syntax errors or network issues:

 netplan try